lulzzz/datalayer/docs/docs/helm-charts/index.md

   -n spitfire
 ```

-You can set `spitfire.imagePullPolicy=Always` to ensure you have the latest fresh version (this may take time as a complete new Docker image will be pulled).
+You can set `spitfire.imagePullPolicy=Always` to ensure you have the latest fresh version (this may take some time as a complete new Docker image will be pulled).

 Test the presence of the Hadoop configuration.